Surplus school property

 Steps in the Crown disposal process

-All Crown disposals are governed by current Government policy and by section 40 of the Public Works Act 1981.
+All Crown disposals are governed by current Government policy and by Section 40, Public Works Act 1981 — NZ Legislation website(external link).

 Land Information New Zealand (LINZ) manages the disposal process, following these steps.